servusDei2018/The-Catholic-Book-Review/README.md

 There's mention and talk of gender ideology in the view of the Chruch.
 These can be classified as mature themes as seen when the author uses real life cases.
 There's no swearing so that's a plus.
 It's a mostly historical book.

+## Contributing

+Any Catholic in good standing is welcome to contribute.
+To contribute, navigate to the [Issues page](https://github.com/servusDei2018/The-Catholic-Book-Review/issues) and open a new issue.

+### Contributing Guidelines

+Book reviews must meet the following guidelines:

+- The review must be from a Catholic perspective
+- Any profanity, swearing, or otherwise adult material must be noted in the notes